-Mark is Executive Director of the Mozilla Foundation, a global community that does everything from making Firefox to taking stands on issues like privacy and net neutrality.
+Mark is Executive Director of Mozilla, a global community that does everything from making Firefox to taking stands on issues like privacy and net neutrality.
 Mark’s main job is to build the movement side of Mozilla, rallying the citizens of the web, building alliances with like-minded organizations and leaders, and growing the open internet movement.

 Executive Festival Director

 Sarah Allen is MozFest's Executive Director.
-When she is not focused on MozFest, she works with the network to deliver Mozilla aligned convenings around the globe.
-Sarah draws her experience from a diverse events background working in theatrical experiences, global sporting events and community festivals.
-MozFest 2017 will be Sarah's fifth festival.
+She is passionate about designing collaborative learning experiences that use art, culture and convenings to explore Internet health.
+Sarah draws her experience from a diverse events background in theatre, global sporting events and local community festivals.
+2018 will be Sarah's 6th MozFest.

 Co-designer and Emcee

 Kevin Zawacki is Communications Manager for the Mozilla Foundation, and has a background in journalism and public relations.
 Kevin brings his magic to copy writing, media relations and is the mastermind behind the Dialogues and Debates speakers series.
 2018 will be Kevin's fifth MozFest.

 Sabrina is a user experience and interface designer for Mozilla Foundation.
 She enjoys designing experiences that help build and connect communities, and this can been seen in her design direction across the website and print assests for the festival.
 2018 will be her sixth festival.